mchoi8739/sagemaker-debugger/docs/hook-api.rst

 tensors from targeted parts of a training script, you can manually construct the hook object.
 The SMDebug library provides hook classes to make this process simple and compatible with the SageMaker ecosystem and Debugger.
-The high-level workflow is as following:
+The high-level workflow is as simple as a 2-step process:

 1. Register SMDebug hook to your training script.
 2. Run a training job within or outside SageMaker.

    - SageMaker APIs for Debugger are available through the SageMaker Python SDK or API.
    - Run it locally